mongodb-developer/GeoJSON_IPaddresses/README.md

 GeoJSON and Ip Address Use Case

+Geolocation Database/Service:

+You will need access to a geolocation database or service that can map IP addresses to geographic coordinates (latitude and longitude).
+There are several such databases and services available, both free and paid.
+Some popular options include:
+MaxMind GeoIP: MaxMind provides a GeoIP database that you can download and use to map IP addresses to locations.

+IPinfo.io: IPinfo.io is a service that offers IP geolocation data through an API.
+You can make API requests to obtain location information for IP addresses.

+GeoLite2: MaxMind's free GeoLite2 database is widely used for IP geolocation.

 POV on how to tie in IP address to location on MongoDB Compass

 MongoDB's geospatial queries primarily focus on location-based queries, but you can combine geospatial queries with time-based queries by adding a timestamp or date field to your documents.
 This allows you to perform spatiotemporal queries that consider both geographic location and time.
 Here's how you can achieve this: